Asado de Puerco is a traditional Northern Mexican pork dish that’s rich and flavorful.

 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-- Add the bay leaves, onion, garlic, salt, and water.
+- In a large stock pot, add the pork, salt, bay leaves, onion, garlic, and water.
+Cover and cook for 20 minutes.

 Northern Mexico is very mountainous.
 This is what causes variations in our recipes.

-You’ll see NO orange peel used in some versions of this dish, and instead, cloves and cinnamon are used.
+You’ll see NO orange peel used in some versions of this dish.
+Instead, they use spices like cloves and cinnamon to create the deep flavors.

 If the chile is recently dried, it will not require a long time to rehydrate.
 Older chiles take longer in the hot water.